space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Virus Symptoms
 Viruses should only very rarely be beneficial.
 They should be something that the crew should be aware of however.
 Viral symptoms would be generated based on the mutation point buy system with low cost mutations being most common.
 Ideally these symptoms would be assigned a severity as well.
+Symptoms should not manifest until at least a fifth of the virus lifetime has passed in the carrier.
 The point buy for a virus symptom severity should operate on a weighted bell curve, where very low severity symptoms (sometimes positive symptoms) are unlikely to happen, mild to moderate symptoms should be common, and severe symptoms should be uncommon.
 When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful (assuming this scale is working on a 0-5 scale).
 The originator species may have a minor cough while the reciever species might be literally coughing up their lungs for example.
 For the sake of simplicity in this doc, symptoms will be on a severity scale of 0-5.